Get News & Updates Directly To Your Inbox

 "We're always committed to investing in the communities we serve, and this is a unique way to do that, all while supporting Carroll College and the local economy," said Jesse Zentz, BCBSMT spokesperson.
 "We hope this helps Carroll students take advantage of the amazing mountain biking opportunities Helena has to offer.
 It's a great way to have fun and shed some calories."

-Getting Around TownBut getting people on a bike is the first step, whether it’s the morning commute or a visitor’s tour.
+Getting people on a bike is the first step, whether it’s the morning commute or a visitor’s tour.
 Most bike share programs offer bikes parked at docking stations throughout a city or area.
 Some count on kiosks or mobile apps for payment.

 Charles, an attorney from Texas, and his family used Divvy while vacationing in Chicago.
 “It gave my family a cheap and healthy way to get to and from dinner and local events,” he said.
-Charles said he thought the process was simple and that the cost was great.
-“We would use a bike share in any vacation locale,” he said.
+Charles thought the process was simple and that the cost was great.
+“We would use a bike share in any vacation locale,” he added.

 In fact, bike shares tend to be most popular with visitors and area resident “rails to trails” riders, who commute on public transportation and then ride a bike for the last leg of their trip.